 - Core 2 Duo at 2GHz or above (or equivalent)

 - A screen size of at least 1024×768 (although at least 1280×1024 is recommended)

 - Mac: OS X 10.7 or later

-Some of the image analysis algorithms are quite computationally intensive, and although FoCal will run with a slower machine, operations such as Target Setup may run very slowly.
+Some of the image analysis algorithms are quite computationally intensive, although FoCal will run with a slower machine operations such as Target Setup may run slowly.

 Certain cameras have had their PC interface crippled such that FoCal cannot completely automate the AF Microadjustment/AF Fine Tune calibration.
 Manual Setting Change mode allows you to still calibrate these cameras and run all the other tests in as quick and easy way as possible.